DeveloperWilliams/boreholeWebsite/README.md

 ### Installation
 To run the gym website locally as a single page application, follow these steps:
 - Clone this repository: git clone `https://github.com/DeveloperWilliams/boreholeWebsite.git`
-- Navigate to the project directory: `cd boreholewebsite`
+- Navigate to the project directory: `cd boreholeWebsite`
 - Navigate to the project directory: `npm install`

 ### Usage